Lotus Corniculatus Facts

 Lotus Corniculatus Physical Description

-Astonishingly, though seemingly extremely delicate, the magnificent Lotus Corniculatus surprises most people.
+Astonishingly, though seemingly extremely delicate, the magnificent Lotus Corniculatus surprises most individuals for multiple reasons.
 That’s due to the fact that this particular variety of Angiosperm conceals a great many marvels.
 Among those is the fact that it’s actually quite hardy.

 Nonetheless, sheer physical size does not rank as one of the astounding characteristics of the beautiful Angiosperm.
-That remains true since this herbaceous plant only achieves a maximum known height of about 8 in (20 cm) unless supported by other plants.
+That remains true since this beautiful herbaceous plant only achieves a maximum known height of approximately 8 in (20 cm) unless supported by other plants.

-This truly stunning flora also most commonly grows in a sprawling manner along the ground.
-It very rarely does so over great distances, however.
-The small flowers of the gorgeous product of Nature additionally display combinations of orange and yellow color.
+This truly stunning flora also most commonly grows in a highly sprawling manner along the ground.
+Yet, it very rarely does so over great distances, however.
+The small flowers of the gorgeous product of Nature additionally display multiple combinations of orange and yellow color.

-The leaves of the Lotus Corniculatus also merit interest.
+The leaves of the Lotus Corniculatus also merit a certain degree of interest.
 These develop as compound, with three main leaflets, and two more the base.
 In shape, they appear oblong to elliptical, usually with a blunt tip.
 These develop as green, sometimes with a slight blueish tint.

-Not surprisingly, since it represents part of the pea family, the seeds further develop in small, elongated pods.
 The leaves of the remarkable plant also most commonly grow in groups of five.
 Typically, three of these form a natural trefoil pattern over the other two.
+Not surprisingly, since it constitutes a member of the pea family, the seeds of this wonder develop in small, highly elongated pods.

 - Kingdom: Plantae